 Here are some home insurance discounts worth asking about:

-'From installing adequate locks to hiring a team to install alarms throughout your house, preventing home break-ins can lead to a savings of 2% to 5%, said Bill McGarry, a property manager for private homes in Palm Beach County in Florida.
+'From installing adequate locks to hiring a team to install alarms throughout your house, preventing home break-ins can lead to a savings of 2% to 5%,' says Bill McGarry, a property manager for private homes in Palm Beach County in Florida.
 McGarry recommends using locks made by a brand name, such as Schlage, and having three locks per door.

 Keeping your home secure is one thing, but keeping it safe from accidents is another.
 Carbon monoxide and smoke detectors can be installed rather inexpensively to help prevent accidents that could damage the home and require an insurance claim.

 If your home is near a fire station or you have a hydrant nearby, ask for a discount.

 A new roof, hurricane shutters and new washing machine hoses are among the fixes that can be done to homes to make them less likely to be damaged.
 While a new roof is expensive, others can be done inexpensively.

-"They sound small, but if you add all of them up, it becomes a dramatic drop in your insurance costs," said McGarry, who works with a real estate company on home repairs and previously worked as a home inspector for 20 years.
+'They sound small, but if you add all of them up, it becomes a dramatic drop in your insurance costs,' said McGarry, who works with a real estate company on home repairs and previously worked as a home inspector for 20 years.

 For about $20, a no-burst washing machine hose can replace the regular hose that comes with a washing machine, eliminating the worry about flooding if a hose breaks, said Elisa Bernick, associate editor at The Family Handyman.
 No-burst hoses can also be used for toilets and faucets.

-"Burst washing machine hoses are at the top of the list for causing major home damage," Bernick said.
+'Burst washing machine hoses are at the top of the list for causing major home damage,' Bernick said.

 If your home was built within the past decade, some insurers will give a discount because everything should be new and in good enough shape to prevent an accident.
 You may also get a discount if the home was recently renovated.